- September 18, 2018

 While there may not be anything wrong with having a few beers this weekend, be careful not to over-indulge and be “unreasonably annoying.”

-Of all the long and complicated laws in the Tennessee Code Annotated, this one is very straight-forward.
-Public Intoxication is a crime often busted by local Nashville-Metro police officers patrolling Broadway on a weekend, Titans football games on Sundays, and maybe even that rowdy brunch time on Saturdays.
+Of all the complex laws in the Tennessee Code Annotated, this one is straight-forward.
+Public Intoxication is a crime often busted by local metro police officers patrolling Broadway on a weekend, Titans football games on Sundays, and maybe even that rowdy brunch time on Saturdays.

 Public Intoxication law